|

 precise direct measuring method reported.

-dispersion-compensated femtosecond optical parametric oscillator
+Chirped-mirror dispersion-compensated femtosecond optical parametric oscillator

 by J. Hebling, E. J. Mayer, J. Kuhl, R. Szipőcs || January 1995